 (Satellites land on outgoing comets these days, the newest metaphor for something).

 Ryan was looking up at the stars.
 He’s always been the handsome one, always well tailored, and his hair has since grown long like back in high school.
 People called him Jesus then.
-He was the first to point out to me that I had an absurdly long neck, which I hadn’t considered until he said.
-The mirror did confirm it.
+He was the first to point out to me that I had an absurdly long neck, which I hadn’t considered until he said it.
+The mirror confirmed the truth.

 I guess sometimes your neck is a kite string, floating your head, and sometimes your head floats to that apoastic point, ‘apoastic’ just simply that outdated term bandied by astronomers, meaning, in the end, ‘You’re faraway from Earth.’
 Just short of leaving orbit.